 Continue reading “Government Procurement”

 Most of us will die someday.
 Someone said that this is true for all of us.
 Though it is possible that one of us will prove an exception, fact-checkers have yet to find any such person during the past century or two.
 If you think you are an exception to this rule, no need to read further.

 AND, not only are we going to die, but many, often most, of us have some level of unconsciousness during our last illness, or following some terrible and (eventually) fatal “accident.”
 If so, during that time we simply can’t tell the doctor or family members what we want.
 Do we want to become another Terri Schiavo and linger on for years while unconscious, being fed from a tube, getting hydration from a tube?
 Some do.
 Some don’t.

-Continue reading “Durable Power of Attorney for Health Care now free from White Law Chartered (WLC)”
+Continue reading “Durable Power of Attorney for Health Care from White Law Chartered (WLC)”

 People who form living trusts for the sole purpose of avoiding probate are often sadly surprised.
 Here is just one example:

 The Settlor lived in Washington and owned property in Nevada.
 He did up a living trust and provided in Schedule A that the Nevada property was in the trust.
 However, he did not record a deed in Nevada from himself to his living trust before he died.